While there are many benefits to eating organic, the biggest downside is often cost.

 Once a niche ingredient, quinoa has become a popular source of protein.
 You don’t need to buy organic quinoa to partake, though.
 Because quinoa has a natural coating that tastes bitter to pests, farmers don’t spray this crop with pesticides.
 Most quinoa packagers remove the coating during production, but it’s wise to give the grain another rinse before you cook it.

 Non-organic and organic quinoa have the same nutritional profiles — it’s actually the color that makes the difference.
-While red and white quinoa have similar calorie counts, vitamins and minerals, red quinoa is a better source of riboflavin — it has a whopping 15 percent of the daily value per serving, based off a 2,000 calorie diet.
+While red and white quinoa have similar calorie counts, vitamins and minerals, red quinoa is a better source of riboflavin — it has a whopping 15% of the daily value per serving, based on a 2,000-calorie diet.

 Organic and regular maple syrup are produced in basically the same way and usually don’t require pesticides or fertilizers.
 Both non-organic and organic maple syrup producers are required to have state licenses and be inspected by the USDA.

-Currently, a 12-ounce container of organic Crown Maple Syrup costs nearly $22, while roughly the same amount of MacDonald’s Maple Syrup is about $8.
-That’s a $14 difference.
+Currently, a 12-ounce container of organic Crown Maple Syrup costs nearly $17, while roughly the same amount of Maple Grove Farms Pure Maple Syrup is about $12.
+That’s a $5 difference.
 Because there is little nutritional value in buying organic, maple syrup lovers should consider saving their money.

 If you see organic seafood for sale, be wary — there are no federal regulations that make seafood organic.
 And because organic seafood isn’t regulated, that means it might not have been tested for chemicals.
 Hence, you’re paying a pretty penny for a potentially false claim.